 Auto Insurance – Your car insurance policy may have optional medical payments that cover you in the event you were struck by a car as a pedestrian.
 This kind of coverage could pay for your medical bills.
 Also, the driver’s car insurance may cover your medical bills.
 Just be sure to speak with a pedestrian accident lawyer at Jacoby and Meyers before signing and accepting any offer to pay your bills.

 Health Insurance – If you have a health insurance policy, it will likely cover a portion of your medical treatment.
-However, you may be required to pay the remaining balance out-of-pocket.
+However, you might need to pay the remaining balance out-of-pocket.
 Call our pedestrian accident lawyers to learn how any proceeds from a personal injury lawsuit will work with your insurance.

 Medical Liens – Pedestrian lawyers can help you receive medical treatment from hospitals and doctors on a “lien” basis.
 This is where an injured person pays nothing upfront and instead agrees to pay for medical bills after their case settles.